opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/policy/adapters/opa.md

 }
 ```

-Let's say that a policy to check the `fullyQualifiedName` has to be executed
+Suppose that a policy that checks the `fullyQualifiedName` has to be executed
 each time a Data Product object creation is request to ensure that it starts with `urn`.
-In order to do it, it's possible to define the following Rego rule:
+The corresponding Rego rule could be:
 ```rego
 package dataproduct